 opportunities to contribute and gain skills.

-WE:THRIVE is based on the 8 IPS evidence based principles, proven to help improve outcomes in Mental Health.
+WE:THRIVE is based on the 8 IPS evidence-based principles, proven to help improve outcomes in mental health.

 The person being referred should be work-ready.

 The person being referred must be allowed to work in the United Kingdom.
+If they are on a visa, the visa must state they would be eligible to claim benefits if required.

 The person being referred must not be on another DWP or Welsh Government employment programme or provision.